davidgordon12/Lox/README.md

 ## A Lexer and REPL implemented in GO.

 This project was intended to help me understand how Lexers work and also learn a little bit of GOlang.

-I intend to continue the journey by crafting a complete interpreter from scratch (Java / C)
+The lexer will tokenize input from stdin and print each tokens literal value, token type and line number.

 ## Resources
 - https://interpreterbook.com/